llm-bible/llm-bible.github.io/index.md

 This research area is evolving so fast that a static review cannot keep up.
 But a website can!
 We hope to make this site a living document.
-Anyone can add a paper to this web site, by completing a simple [web form](contributing.html). website.
-A comprehensive list can be found [here](https://github.com/ml4code/ml4code.github.io/graphs/contributors).
+Anyone can add a paper to this web site, by completing a [web form](contributing.html). website.

 Copyright © Sean Moran 2024.
 All opinions are my own.